A parity-based constitutional model grounded in consent, non-domination, and shared governance.

 Pillar 9.
 Historical Education and Reconciliation

 Pillar 10.
-Constitutional Guarantees and Political Assurance Mechanisms
+Constitutional Protections and Political Assurance Mechanisms

 Pillar 11.
 Political Stability and Prevention of Institutional Gridlock